Climate change in California

-Climate change in California has resulted in higher than average temperatures, leading to increased occurrences of drought and wildfires.
-During the next few decades in California, climate change is likely to further reduce water availability, increase wildfire risk, decrease agricultural productivity, and threaten coastal ecosystems.
-The state will also be impacted economically due to the rising cost of providing water to its residents along with revenue and job loss in the agricultural sector.
+Climate change in California has resulted in higher than average temperatures, leading to increased occurrences of droughts and wildfires.
+Over the next few decades in California, climate change is predicted to further reduce water availability, increase wildfire risk, decrease agricultural productivity, and threaten coastal ecosystems.
+The state could also be impacted economically due to the rising cost of providing water to its residents along with revenue and job loss in the agricultural sector.

+Health impact is expected from wildfires, heat waves, and dirty air, causing more breathing problems, heart issues, and even deaths, especially in cities with a high level of pollution.
+Economic impacts also include inflation from rising insurance premiums, energy costs and food prices.

+Climate-driven wildfires and rising temperatures in California are drastically reshaping ecosystems, causing habitat loss and threatening the survival of species like the California Spotted Owl, Coho and Chinook Salmon, and Desert Slender Salamander.

 California has taken a number of steps to mitigate impacts of climate change in the state.

 Paleoclimatological evidence

 Paleoclimatological studies indicate that the last 150 years of California's history have been unusually wet compared to the previous 2000 years.
 Tree stumps found at the bottom of lakes and rivers in California indicate that many water features dried up during historical dry periods, allowing trees to grow there while the water was absent.
 These dry periods were associated with warm periods in Earth's history.
-During the Medieval Warm Period, there were at least two century-long megadroughts with only 60-70% of modern precipitation levels.
+During the Medieval Warm Period, there were at least two century-long megadroughts with only 60–70% of modern precipitation levels.
 Paleoclimatologists believe that higher temperatures due to global warming may cause California to enter another dry period, with significantly lower precipitation and snowpack levels than observed over the last 150 years.

 Extreme weather impacts

 A 2011 study projected that the frequency and magnitude of both maximum and minimum temperatures would increase significantly as a result of global warming.
-The same study further projected that the frequency and magnitude of both maximum and minimum temperatures would likely increase as a result of global warming.
+According to the Fifth National Climate Assessment published in 2023, coastal states including California, Florida, Louisiana, and Texas are experiencing "more significant storms and extreme swings in precipitation".